kevinle350/CS410_Final_Proj/README.md

 # Course Analyzer

+## Implementation Overview

+The Course Analyzer project is implemented using a combination of Python and modern frameworks for web development and natural language processing.
+Here's a breakdown of the key components:

+1. **Course Data Parsing**:
+   - A JSONL file (`courses.jsonl`) contains structured course information, including titles, names, and detailed descriptions.
+The `course_parser` script allows for parsing and updating this dataset.
+This was achieved by the webcrawling.

+2. **Natural Language Processing (NLP)**:
+   - The `inference.py` script uses a pre-trained transformer model (`deepset/roberta-base-squad2`) to answer specific questions about courses.
+It processes each course's context and generates tailored responses to queries.

+3. **Web Interface**:
+   - The `webpage.py` script sets up a chatbot interface using Dash and Flask.
+Users can select courses and ask questions, receiving answers with confidence scores via auser-friendly web interface.

+4. **Backend API**:
+   - A Flask-based API allows querying the course data.
+This ensures efficient reuse of NLP models and easy integration with the chatbot front-end.

+5. **Integration**:
+   - The NLP model and web interface are seamlessly connected.
+When a user submits a query, the chatbot sends the input to the API, which processes the query and returns a result displayed in the chat.

+Our implementation was verified based on expected output by manually looking at the data on the webpage and seeing the matchup based on the confidence score.

 ## Initialize Repo
 After you have cloned the repo, run the following command to install the necessary dependencies